Summer CCE Network (SCCEN)

 There are two ways for students to be involved in SCCEN:

 - Apply to be a SCCEN AMBASSADOR - 1 or 2 students in each city will be given a $500 stipend as well as a CCE-provided budget, and will work with their city's Columbia Alumni Club to develop activities for the network throughout the summer.
-The deadline to apply for an Ambassador position for the San Fransicsco and Washington D.C.
-Networks ONLY has been extended to Sunday, March 9th, 2014.
-Recruitment for the ambassadors roels for the Boston and Los Angeles Networks is now closed.
+The application period to apply for the Ambassador position is now closed.

-- Join the network as a member! - The deadline to join the network and be paired with an alumni mentor through the SCCEN program has now passed.
+- Join the network as a member! - The deadline to be paired with an alumni mentor through the SCCEN program has now passed.
 However, you will be able to join the network to attend summer events through May 2nd, 2014.

 To find an internship in a SCCEN city, search by city (or state, which will include surrounding areas) on LionShare, or find a position on your own.
 Once you know you are going to be living and/or working in a SCEEN city this summer, join the SCCEN Network to be connected to fellow students and alumni in that city. *Please note that SCEEN has networks in Boston, Los Angeles, San Francisco, and Washington D.C.

 Meet the 2014 SCCEN Ambassadors!